benvds/kalender/README.md

 ## TODO

+- weekDay should be dayOfWeek
+- dayOfWeek 0 indexed (doesn't need to be parsed from string, is normally never written as an integer, can be used directy in array)
+- util is before isafter mapdays
+- check: first & last should be start and end like ical
 - selection module separate?
     - [ ] setDate (selected date)
     - [ ] set start / end dates
     - [ ] "events" separate from just date range selections?
+    - [ ] sane defaults like current month, current event, etc.